Thanks to Dariusz

-3. Quit the CURRENT EXISTING Helix editor application and download and install the LATEST Helix editor application (2.20), available here: http://line6.com/software/ This also installs the newest version of Line 6 Updater (1.11).
+3. Quit the CURRENT EXISTING Helix editor application and download and install the LATEST HX Edit application, available here (this will also install the latest version of Line 6 Updater):

-5. Using the latest Line 6 Updater (1.11), update Helix/Helix Rack to the newest firmware (2.21).
-At the end of the update process, Helix/Helix Rack will reboot automatically and begin rebuilding presets.
+4. Open Line 6 Updater and update Helix to the newest firmware.
+At the end of the update process, Helix will reboot automatically and begin rebuilding presets.
 Wait for this process to complete.

-7. To reset globals and restore presets, turn off Helix/Helix Rack/Helix LT.
+5. To reset globals and restore presets, turn off Helix.

 HELIX RACK ONLY: While holding knobs 5 and 6 below the screen, turn on Helix Rack.
 Wait for the message “Will reset Globals and restore stock Presets, Setlists and IRs…“ to appear and let go.